10 Energy Stocks Whale Activity In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• Regarding PBR PBR, we observe a put option trade with bullish sentiment.
-It expires in 39 day(s) on July 15, 2022.
-Parties traded 691 contract(s) at a $13.00 strike.
-The total cost received by the writing party (or parties) was $30.4K, with a price of $44.0 per contract.
-There were 13490 open contracts at this strike prior to today, and today 750 contract(s) were bought and sold.
+• Regarding APA APA, we observe a call option trade with bullish sentiment.
+It expires in 38 day(s) on July 15, 2022.
+Parties traded 86 contract(s) at a $50.00 strike.
+The total cost received by the writing party (or parties) was $37.8K, with a price of $440.0 per contract.
+There were 8584 open contracts at this strike prior to today, and today 1584 contract(s) were bought and sold.

-• For CTRA CTRA, we notice a put option sweep that happens to be bearish, expiring in 137 day(s) on October 21, 2022.
-This event was a transfer of 105 contract(s) at a $35.00 strike.
-This particular put needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $43.0K, with a price of $410.0 per contract.
-There were 2 open contracts at this strike prior to today, and today 139 contract(s) were bought and sold.
+• For BTU BTU, we notice a call option sweep that happens to be bullish, expiring in 192 day(s) on December 16, 2022.
+This event was a transfer of 231 contract(s) at a $45.00 strike.
+This particular call needed to be split into 10 different trades to become filled.
+The total cost received by the writing party (or parties) was $51.9K, with a price of $225.0 per contract.
+There were 1907 open contracts at this strike prior to today, and today 232 contract(s) were bought and sold.

-• For BTU BTU, we notice a call option trade that happens to be bullish, expiring in 228 day(s) on January 20, 2023.
-This event was a transfer of 100 contract(s) at a $11.00 strike.
-The total cost received by the writing party (or parties) was $151.7K, with a price of $1517.0 per contract.
-There were 5 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For MPC MPC, we notice a call option trade that happens to be bullish, expiring in 374 day(s) on June 16, 2023.
+This event was a transfer of 49 contract(s) at a $100.00 strike.
+The total cost received by the writing party (or parties) was $116.8K, with a price of $2385.0 per contract.
+There were 5 open contracts at this strike prior to today, and today 155 contract(s) were bought and sold.

-• Regarding SLB SLB, we observe a put option trade with bullish sentiment.
-It expires in 592 day(s) on January 19, 2024.
-Parties traded 58 contract(s) at a $55.00 strike.
-The total cost received by the writing party (or parties) was $81.4K, with a price of $1405.0 per contract.
-There were 685 open contracts at this strike prior to today, and today 58 contract(s) were bought and sold.
+• Regarding CTRA CTRA, we observe a call option trade with bullish sentiment.
+It expires in 136 day(s) on October 21, 2022.
+Parties traded 100 contract(s) at a $38.00 strike.
+The total cost received by the writing party (or parties) was $31.2K, with a price of $312.0 per contract.
+There were 352 open contracts at this strike prior to today, and today 104 contract(s) were bought and sold.

 Options Alert Terminology